The Best TEFL Books For The TEFL Teacher

 After you’ve been teaching for a while, you might find yourself coming up with your own ideas for lesson plans and teaching materials.
 This is where this book comes in.
 How ELT Publishing Works is an ebook from the ELT Teacher 2 Writer series.
 The book provides an overview of the publishing process in the ELT field and offers tips on both writing, development and publishing.

-These are just a few ideas of the best TEFL books to keep you entertained and informed, no matter where you are on your TEFL journey.
-Do you have any other suggestions?
+There you have it.
+Just a few ideas of the best TEFL books to keep you entertained and informed, no matter where you are on your TEFL journey.

 The TEFL Academy was the world’s first TEFL course provider to receive official recognition from government regulated awarding bodies in both the USA and UK.
 This means when you graduate you’ll hold a globally recognised Level 3 (120hr) Certificate or Level 5 (168hr) Diploma, meaning you can find work anywhere and apply for jobs immediately.